niolabs/nio.js/README.md

 - d3.js
 - lodash

-Additionally, if you want to use Socket.IO as a source you will need to include the script on the page.
+Additionally, if you want to use Socket.IO as a stream you will need to include the script on the page.

 ## Install